FlipIt-Games/FlipLib.net/Readme.md

 **A simple and fast collection of video game libraries targeting .net standard 2.1.**

-[!NOTE]
+> [!WARNING]
-This repository is in a really early stage and is far from being production ready.
+> This repository is in a really early stage and is far from being production ready.
 Breaking changes in the API are expected to come.
 So use at your own risk.

 ## Overview
 This is not an engine, nor a rendering library.
 This is merely a set of tools and data structures to help you implement your game logic that canbe easily integrated in any tech stack as long as it supports .Net Standard 2.1.